EKQSakke/Fussball/README.md

 # TODO:

 ### Create capsule with physics
-    - Drag mouse from capsule to direction to ✔️calculate impulse force vector, applied on release
+    - ✔️Drag mouse from capsule to direction to calculate impulse force vector, applied on release
-    - Capsule needs to bounce from walls
+    - ✔️Capsule needs to bounce from walls
-    - Allow multiple characters per player (3 to start)
+    - ✔️Allow multiple characters per player (3 to start)

 ### Networking
     - Host can create session